willgriff0826/GoLang-Learning/CourseNotes.md

 - Go compiler will infer the type from the right side
 - := is only used on first initialization

 Data Structures
 - Array: fixed length list of things
 - Slice: An array that can grow or shrink
 - Every element in a slice must be of the same type

+Loops
+- "Range" is a keyword when we want to iterate over every element in a slice